How exactly do you say today in Italian?

 Literally: From today to tomorrow

-That’s it, now you know how to say today in Italian!
+That’s the end of our lesson on how to say today in Italian!

-❤️ If you liked this lesson on how do you say today in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say today in Italian, consider sharing it with your social media friends who are also studying Italian.